macropodhq/postcss-constants/README.md

 postcss([ require('postcss-local-vars') ])
 ```

-Call `postcss-local-vars` before any plugins that will compute values you've stored in variables.
+Call `postcss-local-vars` before any plugins that will compute values stored in variables.
 See [PostCSS] docs for examples for your environment.